Coronavirus: India’s daily case count dips slightly, but still over 3 lakh for sixth day in a row

 Live updates

+9.46 am: A middle-aged couple from Uttar Pradesh had to travel 850 km to West Bengal and get admitted to a private hospital in Chinsurah after six hospitals in their home state turned them away, citing shortage of oxygen, reports The Telegraph.

+“They hired an ambulance at a cost of Rs 60,000 and arrived here on Friday evening, after travelling nearly 24 hours,” says Ravi Shankar, the brother of infected woman, Rekha.

 9.38 am: India reports 3,23,144 new coronavirus cases in a day, taking the total number of infections since the pandemic broke out in January 2020.
-While the single-day infection tally is less than Monday’s count, India has registered more than 3 lakh cases for the sixth day in a row.
+While the single-day infection tally is slightly less than Monday’s count, India registered more than 3 lakh cases for the sixth day in a row.
 With 2,771 deaths, the toll goes up to 1,97,894.

 9.36 am: Gangster Rajendra Nikalje alias Chhota Rajan tests positive for the coronavirus, reports PTI.
 He has been admitted to the All India Institute of Medical Services in New Delhi.